ghassanmas/crash-course-week0/projects.md

 You are asked to do a Calculator project,

-- Write as clean code you could.
+- Write as clean code as you could.
 - Put your project on github pages.